sh-lee-prml/HierSpeechpp/README.md

 - For TTV-v2, we modify some components and training process (Model size: 107M --> 278M)
   1. Intermediate hidden size: 256 --> 384
   2. Loss masking for wav2vec reconstruction loss (I left out masking the loss for zero-padding sequences😥)
   3. For long sentence generation, we finetune the model with full LibriTTS-train dataset without data filtering (Decrease the learning rate to 2e-5 with batch size of 8 per gpus)
+  4. Multi-lingual Dataset (We are training the model with Eng, Indic, and Kor dataset now)

 ## GAN VS Diffusion
 <details>